 Engineering Undergraduate & Graduate Degrees (3-year option): After completing 90 credits from an affiliated school, students enroll directly into both an engineering master's program and an undergraduate engineering program at WashU.
 Students earn both engineering degrees and are classified as graduate students for all three years at WashU.
 A minimum GPA of 3.25 is typically required for entry into the program.
 For all students admitted, tuition is reduced: 50% the first year, 55% the second year and 60% the third year.

-Direct admission into a Master's Program: After completing a non-engineering undergraduate degree from an affiliated school, qualified students may enroll directly into an engineering master's program at WashU (no undergraduate engineering degree is earned).
+Direct admission into a Master's Program (not Dual Degree): After completing a non-engineering undergraduate degree from an affiliated school, qualified students may enroll directly into an engineering master's program at WashU (no undergraduate engineering degree is earned).
 Students completing a non-engineering undergraduate degree from an affiliated school who are admitted directly into a master's program receive a 35% tuition scholarship.
+For more information about applying directly to a graduate program, please visit Graduate Admissions or email email@example.com.

 Master of Engineering versus Master of Science Degrees